-Thetis is a relatively small asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Thetis is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Thetis as potentially hazardous because its orbit does not bring it close to Earth.

-Thetis orbits the sun every 1,418 days (3.88 years), coming as close as 2.14 AU and reaching as far as 2.80 AU from the sun.
-Thetis is about 84.9 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Delaware.
+Thetis orbits the sun every 1,420 days (3.89 years), coming as close as 2.14 AU and reaching as far as 2.80 AU from the sun.
+Thetis is about 84.9 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Delaware.

 The rotation of Thetis has been observed.
 It completes a rotation on its axis every 12.27 days.